JuliaGizmos/GtkReactive.jl/docs/src/drawing.md

 push!(win, c)
 ```

+A few concepts from Cairo are important here:

+- all drawing occurs on a `canvas` object, which corresponds to a region of a window
+- Cairo canvases can use two different coordinate systems: screen
+  pixels, often called [`DeviceUnit`](@ref), and a user-specified
+  custom coordinate system, called [`UserUnit`](@ref).

 Here we specified [`UserUnit`](@ref) units for our drawing and
-mouse-position units; the default is [`DeviceUnit`](@ref),
-a.k.a. pixels.
-Here we prefer to specify our own units, which here
-we'll choose to be (0,0) for the top left and (1,1) for the bottom
+mouse-position units; we chose these to be (0,0) for the top left
-right.
-With this choice, if a user resizes the window by dragging its
+and (1,1) for the bottom right.
+With this choice, if a user resizes
-border, our lines will stay in the same relative position.
+the window by dragging its border, our lines will stay in the same
+relative position.

 We're going to set this up so that a new line is started when the user
 clicks with the left mouse button; when the user releases the mouse